One of the leading marketing strategies that can improve your open rates, click-through rates, and sales conversion is segmentation.

-Another segmentation criteria on the basis of what type of user or customer you’re dealing with can be whether they are frequent and regular or not.
+Another segmentation criterion on the basis of what type of user or customer you’re dealing with can be whether they are frequent and regular or not.

-Segmenting your list to filter out all those users who are regular or the buyers who frequently buy from you, will help you to interact with them differently.
+Segmenting your list to filter out all those users who are regular or buyers who frequently buy from you will help you to interact with them differently.

-Your marketing approach towards them as compared to someone yet needing to be nurtured is going to be very different.
+Your marketing approach towards them as compared to someone who needs to be nurtured is going to be very different.

-In fact, putting all the types of customers or users in one list and sending them the same emails will be not effective at all.
+In fact, putting all the types of customers or users on one list and sending them the same emails will not be effective at all.

 Free Trial User

-The aim here has to be converting them to paid customers, so putting them into the mix of other paying customers, sending them the same marketing emails wouldn’t make sense.
+The aim here has to be converting them to paid customers, so putting them into the mix of other paying customers and sending them the same marketing emails wouldn’t make sense.